 - 1. On, or within sight of, school grounds before, during, or after school hours or at any time; - 2.
 Off school grounds at a school-sponsored activity or event, or any activity or event that bears a reasonable relationship to school; - 3.
-Traveling to or from school or a school activity, function, or event; or - 4.
-Anywhere, if the conduct interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member; or (b) endanger the health or safety of students, staff, or school property.
+Traveling to or from school or a school activity, function, or event; or - Anywhere, if the conduct interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member; or (b) endanger the health or safety of students, staff, or school property; or - 5.
+During periods of remote learning.